 US Department of Labor (DOL), Bureau of Labor Statistics (BLS).
 Provides information specific to laundry and dry-cleaning workers.

-- Career Guide to Industries (CGI).
+- Occupational Outlook Handbook.
 US Department of Labor (DOL), Bureau of Labor Statistics (BLS).
 Provides information on available careers by industry, including the nature of the industry, working conditions, employment, occupations in the industry, training and advancement, earnings and benefits, employment outlook, and lists of organizations that can provide additional information.

 - All Other Cut and Sew Apparel Manufacturing [1 MB

 PDF, 37 pages].
 US Department of Commerce, US Census Bureau Publication EC97M-3152P, (1999, November).
 The 1997 economic census for manufacturing provides in-depth information regarding the apparel manufacturing industry.

 - Health and safety in the textiles industries.
 Health and Safety Executive (HSE).
 Discusses major industry hazards including manual handling, working with dyes, etc.